apache/airavata-admin-user-docs/docs/user-documentation/advance-inputs.md

-# Advanced Applicaton Input Configuration
+## Advanced Application Input Configuration

 The Airavata Django Portal supports customization of the user interface used to configure an application input.
 For example, instead of the default text input